There are several reasons to trek, and from this story, it looks like rekindling relationships is one of them.

 He was amazed to see how his son adjusted to the new surroundings and enjoyed every bit of the trek.
 He could see his son helping other kids on the trek, with small jobs such as tying the rope, filling water bottles from a nearby stream to doing up the bedding.
 It was on this trek that the father realised what he had been missing out on.
 He didn’t want to miss any more of his son’s formative years.
 He realised that he had gotten his priorities all wrong until now and promised to himself to create a balance between work and personal life.
 The little boy himself told me that he loved being with his father.
 He didn’t know that his father was well-versed in knot tying and easily pulled off the water, clove hitch and figure eight knots.
 He seemed visibly impressed.
 He also told me how his father was able to climb before anybody else.
 Moreover, his expression said it all.
 I could see it in his eyes that he saw his father as his superhero.

 My friend said that it was one of her best decisions to send the duo on such a trek.
 After meeting this wonderful family, I decided to send both my sons on a trek.
 The older boy lives in a hostel, so the younger one misses the company of his brother.
 This summer, when he comes over for his holidays, I will surprise them both with a gift.
-A gift that’s dipped in the sweet smell of mountains.
+The unique experience that only a trek can give.

 As parents, we often underestimate the potential of our children.
 We are protective about them and rarely do we venture out with them.
-But we must realise that true life lessons are learnt not in the comfort of the house.
+But we must realise that true life lessons are learnt not in the comfort of the home.
 They need to be exposed to nature, to learn and overcome their own weaknesses.
-So gift your child something more real.
-Gift them a well-planned trek.
-Go with them and explore.
-Your memories of visiting a mall, watching a film together might fade away with time but memories made in the mountains are immortal.
+The outdoors have valuable life lessons that have a life long impact.
+Your memories of visiting a mall or watching a film together might fade away with time but memories such as these are priceless.